7 Commitment Devices That Work, Ranked by Evidence (2026)

 Modern commitment devices are less dramatic but equally effective.
 Here are 7 that hold up under scientific scrutiny.

-1. Financial Stakes (Commitment Contracts)
+1. Financial Penalties (Commitment Contracts)

 How it works: You put real money on the line.
 If you miss your commitment, you lose it.
 If you follow through, you keep it.